 Bottom line: this nice, smart Michael Joly fella has really created something special here.
 It’s a glorious gift for the people who can’t or won’t meditate, or don’t want to take the time; and for any one of us who do meditate, but like different ways to settle down and come home to ourselves, it’s one helluva terrific addition to the menu.

 He calls it the N.O.W.
 Tone Therapy System.
 And we’re entirely and completely proud to add it to our catalog.
 Do yourself or a friend a favor and check it out.
 (Cheesy, I know, but I can’t resist saying “And do it N.O.W.!!").
-We'll be offering a special discount this week - so keep your eyes on your inbox Tuesday!

 P.S N.O.W. would be a treatment of choice for Trauma Survivors or people with TBI.